The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

 Here $A\left(t\right)$ is now understood to be the $N\times N$ time-dependent, diagonal matrix whose entries are the random variable's individual magnitudes $a_{1}\left(t\right),\dots,a_{N}\left(t\right)$:

-In the special case in which the system's standalone probability distribution at the initial time $0$ is pure, meaning that one of the system's configurations $j$ is occupied with probability $1$, the system's probability vector at the initial time $0$ is equal to the $j$th vector $e_{j}$ in the configuration basis \eqref{eq:DefConfigurationBasisEntries}:
+In the special case in which the system's standalone probability distribution at the initial time $0$ is pure, meaning that one of the system's configurations $j$ is occupied with probability $1$, the system's probability vector at the initial time $0$ is equal to the $j$th configuration basis vector $e_{j}$, which again has a $1$ in its $j$th entry and $0$s in all its other entries.
+One can then define an $N\times1$ column vector